2017 Plains-wanderer Report

 well also see Australian pratincole and inland dotterel.
 After

-dark well spotlight for plains-wanderer.
-We may also see stubble
+dark well spotlight for plains-wanderer, our flagship species.
+If conditions are favourable, we may also see stubble

-quail and little buttonquail and red-chested buttonquail. and a cute mammal, the fat-tailed dunnart.
-On the way home we could spotlight a barn owl.
+quail and little buttonquail and very occasionally, red-chested buttonquail.
+A cute mammal, the fat-tailed dunnart is often seen.
+On the way home we could spotlight a barn owl and/or a boobook owl.

 Arrival back in Deniliquin

-can vary from 10 pm to 2 am depending on the time of year.
+can vary from 10 pm to 2 am depending on how long it takes to find a plains-wanderer (or call it quits) and the time of year.

-Check the Latest News page for what species have been seen recently.
+Check the Latest News page for the species that have been seen recently.

 Our start this morning will depend on what time we arrived home the